zvezdi/walkability_index/lib/notes.md

 1. Accuracy

-- Aproximate residential building with closesed node of the peredstian network
+- Aproximate residential building with closesed node of the peredstian network (we can also snap to edge, which is better, but entrances would be best)
-- Aproximate poi location with closesed node of the peredstian network
+- Aproximate poi location with closesed node of the peredstian network (we can also snap to edge, which is better, but entrances would be best)
 - The weights on the edges are some averages and do not take into account demograpics of the region and their adjusted speed
+- Pois and Residential buildings are denoted with the centroid of the building which does not accuratly reflect their reach accross the network as we snap only to the nearest node/edge and don't take into acount the different entrances.
+Meaning we sevearly under estimate the reach or each POI and building as most have at least 2 entrances.